-Table 1 shows the number of applications for transfer licences to other EU Member States during 2020, divided up by granted and rejected applications for licences.
+Table 31 shows the number of applications for transfer licences to other EU Member States during 2021, divided by granted and rejected applications for licences.

-Table 1 Number of processed applications for transfer licences to another EU Member State in 2020
+Table 31 Number of processed applications for transfer licences to another EU Member State in 2021

-Granted Denials Total 5 0 5
+Granted Denials Total 4 0 4

-Exports supported by general licence to Australia, Canada, Japan, Liechtenstein, Norway, New Zealand, Switzerland and the United States.
+Exports supported by general licence to Australia, Canada, Japan, Liechtenstein, Norway, New Zealand, Switzerland, the United Kingdom and the United States

-According to Statistics Sweden, Swedish exports of goods to Australia, Canada, Japan, Liechtenstein, New Zealand, Norway, Switzerland and the United States accounted for a total of just under 15 per cent of total Swedish goods exports in 2020.

-There is a general licence, very extensive in terms of the number of products, for trading in dual-use items to the countries mentioned (EU001).
+Almost a third of Sweden's total exports of goods in 2021 went to Australia, Canada, Japan, Liechtenstein, Norway, New Zealand, Switzerland, the United Kingdom and the United States.
+There is a general licence, which is very extensive in terms of the number of products, for exporting dual-use items to these countries (EU001).
 A Swedish exporter wishing to export dual-use items under the general licence is required only to make a one-off notification at the time when the licence is first used.
-An individual or global licence for any of the countries mentioned is required only to very limited extent.
+An individual or global licence for export to any of the countries mentioned is only required in a few cases.

-Table 2 shows the number of exporters that notified use of the general licence EU001 during 2020 and the total number of notifications since its introduction in 2009.
+Table 32 shows the number of exporters that notified use of the general licence EU001 during 2021 and the total number of notifications since its introduction in 2009.

-Table 2 Number of notifications of the general licence EU001
+Table 32 Number of notifications of the general licence EU001

-Licences Notifications in 2020 Notifications since introduction in 2009 EU001 20 220
+Licences Notifications in 2021 Notifications since introduction in 2009 EU001 31 251